ntop/ntopng/doc/nedge/src/captive_portal.rst

 ------------------

-nEdge can use an external RADIUS server to authenticate the captive portal users as well as gui users.
+nEdge can use an external RADIUS server to authenticate the captive portal users as well as GUI users.
 Check out the ntopng `user authentication documentation`_ for more details.

 .. note::